priendeau/Fnct.d/README.rst

 Here the new Helper, it's compatible with previous version of ValueToVariable

-- Does include Synopsisa and Summary and Description will be available soon.
+- Does include Synopsis and Summary and Description will be available soon.

 .. code:: shell